pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

 1. Graph capture
 -------------------

-We will start by doing the necessary imports, capturing the FX Graph from eager module.
+We will start by doing the necessary imports, capturing the FX Graph from the eager module.

 ::